xiaoxiae/Robotics-Simplified-Website/index.md

 That, in a nutshell, is the reason for the creation of this website - to serve as a resource for people wanting to learn the concepts of robotics with no prior knowledge.

+Another reason is to be able to participate in [SOČ](http://www.soc.cz/) for the year 2018-19.

 ---

 ## Contributions
-I accept any and all recommendations/suggestions about both the content on the website and the website itself, so if you have anything you think is incorrect/broken/could be done better, feel free to let me know either by email (found in the [About]({{site.baseurl }}about/) sction), or by starting an issue on the [official GitHub page](https://github.com/xiaoxiae/Robotics-Simplified) of the project.
+I accept any and all recommendations/suggestions about anything you see on the website or on the GitHub repository, so if you have anything you think is incorrect/broken/could be done better, feel free to let me know either by email (found in the [About]({{site.baseurl }}about/) section), or by starting an issue on the [official GitHub page](https://github.com/xiaoxiae/Robotics-Simplified) of the project.